Indianapolis Legal Separation Attorney

 Our experienced Indianapolis family law attorneys at Trapp Law, LLC understand that no two cases are the same.
 We work hard to develop creative and custom solutions for each client we represent.
 Our firm strives to deliver high quality, affordable legal services.

-We offer a free and confidential initial consultation.
+We offer a confidential initial consultation.
 Contact us if you are considering legal separation as an interim step or alternative to divorce.